 “Mimi’s Book of Counting” by Emma Chichester Clark is a cute little book about a Grandma and granddaughter counting things in their every day.
 The counting is simple and easy to follow along with but what makes this book standout for me is how sweet the bond between the generations are.
 My son loves this book, one of his grandmother’s goes by Mimi and so we make the Grandma in the book Mimi and the little monkey becomes my son.
 I like that we are counting while also celebrating a special bond in my son’s life.

-“Counting Wildflowers” by Bruce McMillan is a simple book but it stands out for me because it not only has 20 circles on each page that fill up as you count flowers on each page.
+“Counting Wildflowers” by Bruce McMillan is a simple book but it stands out for me because it is interactive with 20 circles on every page that fill up as you count flowers on each page.
 The reader can count the blooms, and then count again with the circles , all the way up to 20.
-When you are trying to reinforce a skill like counting repetition is your friend.
+When you are trying to reinforce a skill like counting the use of repetition is really helpful.
 Simple but great.